Low sodium diet: Health effects

+Negative effects

+At least 23 clinical trials found that low-salt diets worsened insulin resistance, fasting insulin and/or glucose/insulin responses to an oral glucose tolerance test.

+Salt restriction paradoxically caused a significant increase in blood pressure in a substantial subgroup (younger individuals with normotension or prehypertension).

+Low-salt intake consistently increased RAAS and heart rate, and was associated with an increase in all-cause mortality, cardiovascular mortality, and cardiovascular events.

+Approximately 15% of adults have inverse salt sensitivity, with blood pressure increasing from eating less salt.

 Food and drink contents

 Sodium occurs naturally in most foods.
-The most common form of sodium is sodium chloride, which may be found sold as — depending on the size and shape of the salt crystals — table salt, sea salt, and kosher salt, among others.
+The most common form of sodium is sodium chloride, which may be found sold as—depending on the size and shape of the salt crystals—table salt, sea salt, and kosher salt, among others.
 Milk, beets, and celery also naturally contain sodium, as does drinking water, although the amount varies depending on the source.
 Sodium is also added to various food products.
 Some of these added forms are monosodium glutamate (MSG), sodium nitrite, sodium saccharin, baking soda (sodium bicarbonate), and sodium benzoate.

 Because large amounts of salts are given out by regenerative water softeners, over 60 cities in Southern California have banned them because of elevated salt levels in ground water reclamation projects.
 Water labeled as "drinking water" in supermarkets contains natural sodium since it is usually only filtered with a carbon filter and will contain any sodium present in the source water.